iyobo/jollofjs/packages/isvalid/README.md

 This example shows a string that must contain a string of at least one character of latin letters or decimal numbers:

     { type: String, match: /^[a-zA-Z0-9]+$/ }

+##### `enum` Validator
+Type: `Array`

+This is complimentary to `match^ - as this could easily be achieved with match - but it is simpler and easier to read.
+The validator ensures that the string can be matched against a set of values - an enum.
+If it does not, it sends an validation error to the callback.

+    { type: String, enum: ['none','some','all'] }

+In the above example the string can only have the values of `none`, `some` or `all`.

+> Remark that `enum` is case sensitive.

 #### Number Validators